Plan for the Future:

 Fund Your QLAC

-Delay RMD Taxes
+Delay and Reduce RMD Taxes:

 Receive Guaranteed Lifetime Income